 Remember to wear gloves when handling these plants, and keep children and pets away from them.

 Here are two options for you to consider:

-A dwarf variety, it tops out at 2 to 3 feet tall and makes a useful, low spiky barrier when planted as a hedge or underneath windows.
+A dwarf variety, it tops out at two to three feet tall and makes a useful, low, spiky barrier when planted as a hedge or underneath windows.